Samuel-Carnell/react-with-rxjs/README.md

 # ReactXJS

-ReactXJS provides a collection of hooks for creating and consuming RXJS observables in React.
+React hooks for creating and observing RXJS observables.

 ## Installation